+You don't need to speak French to participate.
 We focus on the social and cultural aspects.
 Every year people leave either Sucé or Cricklade to experience life with a family in the other town for a few days - the exchange.

 The Cricklade end is organised by the Cricklade Twinning Association and Sucé is organised by the Comité de Jumelage de Sucé-Sur-Erdre.